Skip to main content

 Baseline+.
 AgentCore (Custom Models)Serve custom models via Custom Model ImportCustom model performance/cost in managed environment

 Alt A-1.
-EKS + LiteLLM + vLLMLiteLLM gateway, standard load balancingSelf-hosting based on existing ecosystem
+EKS + LiteLLM + vLLMLiteLLM gateway, standard load balancingSelf-managed with existing ecosystem

 Alt A-2.
-EKS + Bifrost + vLLMBifrost gateway, standard load balancingValidate high-performance gateway effect
+EKS + Bifrost + vLLMBifrost gateway, standard load balancingHigh-performance gateway effect validation

 Alt B-1.
-EKS + LiteLLM + llm-d + vLLMLiteLLM + cache-aware routingValidate llm-d additional effect
+EKS + LiteLLM + llm-d + vLLMLiteLLM + cache-aware routingValidate llm-d added value

 Alt B-2.
 EKS + Bifrost + llm-d + vLLMBifrost + cache-aware routingValidate optimal combination